ChristianOrr/ChristianOrr.github.io/_posts/2019-01-19-bikesharestations.md

-#### This map reveals a lot of information about where the bikes are popular, however we still don't know which stations have a shortage of bikes and which stations have an excess of bikes.
+This map reveals a lot of information about where the bikes are popular, however we still don't know which stations have a shortage of bikes and which stations have an excess of bikes.

-#### I have created another map, which will hopefully help answer this question.
+I have created another map, which will hopefully help answer this question.
 This map combines the data from the 'Available Bikes' map and the 'Bikes In Use' map.

+## Final Map

+My last map will combine information from the previous two maps.
+This will prove to be massively benificial to the owner, because there is certain information you cannot deduce by looking at the previous two maps individually.
+I will discuss this information after the map.

 ```python